hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/karma-yoga/008_each_is_great.md

 ## EACH IS GREAT IN HIS OWN PLACE

-According to the Sânkhya philosophy, nature is composed of three forces called, in Sanskrit, Sattva, Rajas, and Tamas.
+According to the Sānkhya philosophy, nature is composed of three forces called, in Sanskrit, Sattva, Rajas, and Tamas.
 These as manifested in the physical world are what we may call equilibrium, activity, and inertness.
 Tamas is typified as darkness or inactivity; Rajas is